 Personal phones should be turned off or kept on silent mode during school hours.
 Phones cannot be accessed during class unless given permission by the teacher.
 Teachers may require that phones be turned in at the start of the class period.
 Phone use is not permitted in restrooms and locker rooms.
 The use of any device, including cellular camera phones, to take unauthorized pictures is prohibited.
 When circumstances warrant, cell phones may be searched if a reasonable suspicion exists that it may have been used in an activity prohibited by the student code of conduct or Board of Education Policy.
 Violations of this policy can result in disciplinary action.
 Failure to hand over a cell phone when requested by staff (including battery, SIM card, etc.) will be treated as insubordination and additional discipline will be issued.
-A parent or guardian may be required to pick up the confiscated device.
+Confiscated cell phones will only be returned to a parent or guardian.